JvanKatwijk/terminal-DAB-xxx/README.md

 	are taken as channel list, and *next* and *previous* relate to this list.
 	Otherwise, *next* and *previous* relate to all channels in Band III

+A typical cmdline is

+	terminal-DAB-sdrplay -C 5B -C 8A -C 8B -C 11C -C 12C -Q

+The program is compiled with support for the SDRplay, and is called with the autogain on.
+A channel list is given, containing the channels 5B, 8A, 8B, 11C and 12C
+(typically the channels with data that can be received here).

+It will start opening the channel 5B.
+The "next" channel - i.e. after touching the "+" on the keyboard - is 8A.
+The "previous" channel - i.e. after touching the "-" key on the keyboard is then channel 12C.

+If only a single channel was given as parameter, e.g.

+	terminal-DAB-sdrplay -C 12C -Q

+then the "next" channel - i.e. after touching the "+" on the keyboard - would be channel 12D (and the previous channel - i.e. after touching the "-" key of the keyboard would be channel 12B).

 -------------------------------------------------------------------------
 Supported devices